Yahoo Triples Estimate of Breached Accounts to 3 Billion

 Continue Reading Below

-A spokesman for Oath, the new name of Verizon's Yahoo unit, said the company determined last week that the break-in was much worse than thought, after it received new information from outside the company.
-He declined to elaborate on the source of that information.
+A spokesman for Oath, the Verizon unit that now includes Yahoo, said the company determined within the past week that the break-in was much worse than thought, after it received new information from outside the company.
+He declined to elaborate on that information.
 Compromised customer information included usernames, passwords, and in some cases telephone numbers and dates of birth, the spokesman said.

 On Tuesday, lawmakers slammed former Equifax Inc. Chief Executive Richard Smith for his company's handling of a data breach that affected more than 140 million consumers.
 The Securities and Exchange Commission and the accounting firm Deloitte also disclosed major hacks in recent weeks.